A Step by Step Guide to Deactivate Facebook Ad Accounts

-Let’s say that you open up your Facebook account and you’re setting up shop, and you open up all these ad accounts within your Facebook Business Manager.
+Imagine that you open up your Facebook account and you’re setting up shop, and you open up all the ad accounts within your Facebook Business Manager.

-One thing that’s very important to consider is that any accounts that stay in your business manager that don’t get used within 60 days get automatically banned by Facebook.
+One thing that is crucial to know, is that any accounts that stay in your business manager that remain inactive for 60 days, get automatically banned by Facebook.

-Select the add account that you don’t plan on using right away.
+Select the add account that you don’t plan on using.

-You click on the little icon with the three dots and then you click on the deactivate button.
+You then need to click the small icon with the three dots – then click the deactivate button.

-Once you deactivate it, you’re basically telling Facebook, “I don’t want to use this right now but I plan on using it in the future.”
+Once you deactivate the ad account, you’re telling Facebook, “I don’t want to use this right now but I plan on using it in the future.”

-Then what you can do in the future is you can open up the ad account and it’ll prompt you to just put in your payment method again and you can be back up and running.
+Then what you can do in the future is open the ad account and it’ll prompt you to insert your payment method again, leaving you up and running again.

-This is the best practice if, let’s say, you’re setting up an agency or you want to have a lot of ad accounts to use for your own affiliate campaigns.
+This is the best practice if, for instance, you’re setting up an agency, or you want to have a lot of ad accounts to use for your own affiliate marketing campaigns.

-It’s very important that you’re parking your ad accounts so that you don’t end up losing them all in the 60-day period.
+It’s very important that you park your ad accounts so that you don’t end up losing them all in the 60-day period.